-Direct Admission to the College of Nursing is designed for high-achieving high school students.
+Direct Admission to the College of Nursing is designed for qualified high school students committed to nursing as their chosen profession.
 There are two direct admission options: early action or regular decision.
 You must meet the criteria below to be considered for either option.

-- Meet the high school course requirements - Present an ACT Composite score of 28 or higher (SAT: 1300 or higher) For students entering in Fall 2021, standardized test scores will not be used as a part of the review process for Nursing but students will be required to meet all other direct admission requirements. - Present a cumulative high school GPA of 3.80 or higher (can be weighted or unweighted).
+- · Meet the high school course requirements (see back for details). - Present a cumulative high school GPA of 3.80 or higher (can be weighted or unweighted). - Present an ACT Composite score of 28 or higher (SAT: 1300 or higher) Standardized test scores will not be used as a part of the review process for the College of Nursing; students will be required to meet all other direct admission requirements.

-Qualified applicants, or applicants lacking one of the criteria above will be invited to submit a supplemental application for direct admission.
+Qualified applicants will be invited to submit a supplemental application for direct admission.
 Please note that each high school course is considered a separate requirement.
-Applicants are urged to meet all minimum requirements.
+Applicants must meet all minimum requirements.
 All Direct Admission candidates are expected to complete high school course content requirements prior to enrollment at lowa.

 Early Action has an application deadline of Nov.
-1, accepts up to 50 applicants, with admission decisions on or about Dec.
-1. Students who apply via Early Action who are not initially offered admission may be considered for Regular Decision.
+1, accepts up to 50 applicants, with admission decisions in mid-December.
+Students who apply via Early Action who are not initially offered admission may be considered for Regular Decision.

 Regular Decision has an application deadline of Feb.
-1, accepts 30 applicants, with admission decisions on or about March 1.
+1, accepts 30 applicants, with admission decisions in early March.
 Students not initially admitted for Direct Admission may be selected for Assured Admission or added to a Waitlist for Assured Admission.
 Students who aren't direct admitted enroll in the College of Liberal Arts and Sciences, then apply for standard admission to the College of Nursing after (or while completing) prerequisites.